Hexapla: History

-Origen began to study biblical Hebrew in his youth; forced to relocate to Palestine during the persecution of Christianity in Alexandria, he went into biblical textology and by the 240s he commented on virtually all books of the Old and New Testaments.
+Origen began to study Biblical Hebrew in his youth; forced to relocate to Palestine during the persecution of Christianity in Alexandria, he went into biblical textology.
+By the 240s, he commented on virtually all the Old and New Testament books.
 His method of working with the biblical text was described in a message to Sextus Julius Africanus (c.
 240) and a commentary on the Gospel of Matthew:

 Origen, in his Commentary of the Gospel of Matthew, explained the purpose for creating the Hexapla: